Cultural area

-In anthropology and geography, a cultural region, cultural sphere, cultural area or culture area refers to a geography with one relatively homogeneous human activity or complex of activities (culture).
+In anthropology and geography, a cultural area, cultural region, cultural sphere, or culture area refers to a geography with one relatively homogeneous human activity or complex of activities (culture).
 Such activities are often associated with an ethnolinguistic group and with the territory it inhabits.
 Specific cultures often do not limit their geographic coverage to the borders of a nation state, or to smaller subdivisions of a state.

-Cultural "spheres of influence" may also overlap or form concentric structures of macrocultures encompassing smaller local cultures.
-Different boundaries may also be drawn depending on the particular aspect of interest, such as religion and folklore vs. dress and architecture vs. language.

 History of concept

-A culture area is a concept in cultural anthropology in which a geographic region and time sequence (age area) is characterized by substantially uniform environment and culture.
-The concept of culture areas was originated by museum curators and ethnologists during the late 1800s as means of arranging exhibits.
-Clark Wissler and Alfred Kroeber further developed the concept on the premise that they represent longstanding cultural divisions.
-The concept is criticized by some who argue that the basis for classification is arbitrary.
-But other researchers disagree and the organization of human communities into cultural areas remains a common practice throughout the social sciences.
+A culture area is a concept in cultural anthropology in which a geographic region and time sequence (age area) is characterized by shared elements of environment and culture.

+A precursor to the concept of culture areas originated with museum curators and ethnologists during the late 1800s as means of arranging exhibits, combined with the work of taxonomy.
+The American anthropologists Clark Wissler and Alfred Kroeber further developed this version of the concept on the premise that cultural areas represent longstanding cultural divisions.
+This iteration of the concept is sometimes criticized as arbitrary, but the organization of human communities into cultural areas remains a common practice throughout the social sciences.

+Cultural geography also utilizes the concept of culture areas.
+Cultural geography originated within the Berkeley School, and is primarily associated with Carl O. Sauer and his colleagues.
+Sauer viewed culture as "an agent within a natural area that was a medium to be cultivated to produce the cultural landscape."
+Sauer's concept was later criticized as deterministic, and geographer Yi-Fu Tuan and others proposed versions that enabled scholars to account for phenomenological experience as well.
+This revision became known as humanistic geography.
+The period within which humanistic geography is now known as the "cultural turn."

 The definition of culture areas is enjoying a resurgence of practical and theoretical interest as social scientists conduct more research on processes of cultural globalization.